 Ex Parte Order in Domestic Assault

-- Exclude the offender from the petitioner’s workplace or home
+- The offender cannot attend the petitioner’s workplace or home.

-The Ex Parte Order will only remain in effect for a set amount of time.
-The time set is until the hearing is held.
+- An ex parte order will remain in effect for a set amount of time determined by the judge.

 Punishment for Domestic Assault in Minnesota

-Minnesota Statutes 609.03, 609.2242, and 609.2247 cover punishments for domestic assault, which is punishable for up to ninety days in jail with a possible fine up to $1,000.
-If there is suffocation or strangulation involved, sentencing can be increased to up to three years in prison with up to $5,000 in fines.
+At the misdemeanor level, it is punishable by up to 90 days in jail with a possible fine of $1,000.
+Importantly, when there is strangulation involved, the sentence is three years in prison and $5,000 in fines.

-Minnesota allows for domestic assault charges to be enhanced to a gross misdemeanor or even a felony if there are qualifying violence-related domestic convictions on an offender's record.
-These qualifying violence-related domestic convictions include:
+Minnesota allows for enhancements of new domestic assault charges.
+This includes gross misdemeanors or even a felony if there are violence-related convictions.
+Qualifying violence-related domestic convictions include: